syncfusion-content/blazor-docs/blazor/datagrid/searching.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LNLKjnrLLLzpTgOm?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> You can refer to our [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) feature tour page for its groundbreaking feature representations.
+> You can refer to our [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) feature tour page for its groundbreaking feature representations.
 You can also explore our [Blazor DataGrid example](https://blazor.syncfusion.com/demos/datagrid/overview?theme=bootstrap4) to understand how to present and manipulate data.

 ## Immediate searching